tensorflow/docs/site/en/api_docs/python/tf/train/AdadeltaOptimizer.md

 * <b>`use_locking`</b>: If `True` use locks for update operations.
 * <b>`name`</b>: Optional name prefix for the operations created when applying gradients.
 Defaults to "Adadelta".

+#### Eager Compatibility
+When eager execution is enabled, `learning_rate`, `rho`, and `epsilon` can each be a callable that takes no arguments and returns the actual value to use.
+This can be useful for changing these values across different invocations of optimizer functions.

 <h3 id="apply_gradients"><code>apply_gradients</code></h3>